 With its artistic personality and abundant commercial wall space, Portland has cultivated a vibrant mural and street art scene.
-The Regional Arts & Culture Council (RACC) and annual Forest for the Trees Northwest festival keep new murals coming.
-But the art isn’t there to simply look pretty; Portland’s diverse murals serve as an introduction to the city’s rich multicultural history as illustrated by some of the world’s most accomplished muralists.
+The Regional Arts & Culture Council (RACC) and the former annual festival organized by Forest for the Trees Northwest kept new murals coming.
+But the art isn’t there to look pretty; Portland’s diverse murals introduce the city’s rich multicultural history, as illustrated by some of the world’s most accomplished muralists.

 Now is the Time, the Time is Now

 Isaka Shamsud-Din, Paul Odighizuwa, Charlotte Lewis and Kathy Pennington, 1989

 Find it: N.E.
 Martin Luther King, Jr. Blvd. & N.E.
 Shaver St.

 What began as a neighborhood mural project designed to train and employ promising young artists became something more — a tool to educate the Black community about its history and instill a sense of pride in their heritage.
 This Northeast Portland mural is a call to action, featuring a large portrait of Martin Luther King Jr. surrounded by other notable faces, including Nelson and Winnie Mandela, South African playwright Selaelo Maredi and Muslim leader Elijah Muhammad.

 The Musician’s Union

 Joe Cotter, Baba Wagué Diakité, Hector Hernandez, Isaka Shamsud-Din, 2006

 Find it: The Musician’s Union building at 325 NE 20th Ave.